matt185/store-simulator/README.md

 yarn serve
 ```

-after that the user will be able to access for the first time using the credential inserted the env file or a new account from created inside the application
+after that the user will be able to access for the first time using the credential inserted the env file or a new account create inside the application

 <!-- ## Main functionality